Assessing Mediational Processes Using Piecewise Linear Growth Curve Models with Individual Measurement Occasions: Introduction

 \subsection{Longitudinal Mediation Model}

-In this section, we first briefly review three modeling frameworks to investigate mediation in longitudinal data.
+In this section, we briefly review modeling frameworks to investigate mediation in longitudinal data, which allow for the examination of intraindividual change.
 Researchers have explored mediational processes in three frameworks: cross-lagged panel models \citep{Cole2003mediate}, latent growth curve models \citep{Cheong2003mediate}, and latent change score models \citep[Chapter~8]{MacKinnon2008mediate}. \citet{Cole2003mediate} and \citet[Chapter~8]{MacKinnon2008mediate} have provided extensive overviews of the application of cross-lagged panel mediation models.
-We need at least three measurements of all three constructs in a fully-specified model, the predictor (for example, reading ability), the mediator (for example, mathematics ability), and the outcome (for example, science ability) to test how the reading ability at the first wave (i.e., $t_{1}$) affects mathematics ability at the second wave (i.e., $t_{2}$), and in turn, influences science ability at the third wave (i.e., $t_{3}$).
+At least three waves of all three constructs in a fully-specified model, the predictor, the mediator, and the outcome are needed to test how the predictor at the first wave (i.e., $t_{1}$) affects the mediator at the second wave (i.e., $t_{2}$), and in turn, influences the outcome at the third wave (i.e., $t_{3}$).